-The Shooting Star Diaries is a new series to reflect on the month that was, recommend offbeat books and films, showcase new eco-friendly / vegan-friendly finds, share stories I’ve enjoyed writing… and check in on you!
+The Shooting Star Diaries is a new series to reflect on the quarter that was, recommend offbeat books and films, showcase new eco-friendly / vegan-friendly finds, share stories I’ve enjoyed writing… and check in on you!
 Welcome to the June 2021 edition.

 As I write this post, I’m mentally preparing myself to move to our eighth rental since March 2020.